-Black Sand Beach – also known as Punalu’u in Hawaiian – is the Big Island’s most well-known black sand beach.
+Black Sand Beach – also known as Punalu’u in Hawaiian – is the Big Island’s most well-known black sand beach (more about the Big Island’s top attractions here).
 This famous stretch of midnight-black sand is lined by towering coconut palms and the lapping waters of the North Pacific.
 It is a popular spot to sunbathe, swim, snorkel, and spot sea turtles (we saw 4 while there!).

 This black sand beach is easy to reach without a strenuous hike – or even a short walk – it’s a lot more touristy than some of the Kona beaches.
 But visiting this unique beach of black sand is worth it, even if only for the memorable photo opportunity.

 Here’s everything you need to know about visiting Punalu’u Black Sand Beach on the Big Island, Hawaii.

 The unusual jet black sand at Punalu’u Black Sand Beach is the result of thousands of years of volcanic activity, crushing and grinding the lava rock into tiny, fragments.